Kilachand Honors College Policies

 GPA and Grade Requirements

-Kilachand students must maintain a semester GPI and cumulative GPA of 3.3 to remain in good standing in the College.
-Kilachand students must also receive a grade of B or better in the freshman and sophomore Kilachand courses, and B+ or better in the junior and senior Kilachand courses, for the courses to count toward the completion of Kilachand requirements.
+Kilachand students must maintain a semester and cumulative GPA of 3.3 to remain in good standing in the College.
+Kilachand students must also receive a grade of B or better in their Kilachand courses for the courses to count toward the completion of Kilachand requirements.

 Petition to Participate in Off-Campus Boston University Programs in the Senior Year